Hels15/lean2SoN/README.md

 Example(powerset)

-For us becuase the lattice is inverted the meet has to go down as usual(less detailed type) for us its the union(join) join has to go up more detailed type and that is the union as opposed to the intersection.
+For us becuase the lattice is inverted the meet has to go down as usual(less detailed type) for us its the union(join) join has to go up more detailed type and that is the intersection as opposed to the union.

 ## GraphViz